hjson/hjson-js/README.md

 - *value*: any JavaScript value, usually an object or array.
 - *options*: object
   - *keepWsc*: boolean, keep white space.
 See parse.
+  - *bracesSameLine*: boolean, makes braces appear on the same line as the key name.
+Default false.
+  - *quotes*: string, controls how strings are displayed.
+    - "min": no quotes whenever possible (default)
+    - "always": always use quotes
-  - *space*: an optional parameter that specifies the indentation of nested structures.
+  - *space*: specifies the indentation of nested structures.
 If it is a number, it will specify the number of spaces to indent at each level.
 If it is a string (such as '\t' or '&nbsp;'), it contains the characters used to indent at each level.

 ### Hjson.endOfLine(), .setEndOfLine(eol)

 Gets or sets the EOL character ('\n' or '\r\n').

-### Hjson.bracesSameLine(), .setBracesSameLine(b)

-Gets or sets if braces should appear on the same line (for stringify).

 ### Hjson.rt { parse, stringify }